la-ninpre/aaoth.xyz/en/selfhosting.md

 # selfhosting

+all things `*.aaoth.xyz` that you can use of access. blocks of preformatted text provide configuration options to use with appropriate clients.

+## status

-all things `*.aaoth.xyz` that you can use of access. using links below you can watch the uptime of these services. note that you will need to enable javascript in order to access the status page.
+using links below you can watch the uptime of these services. note that you will need to enable javascript in order to access the status page.

 [status on clearnet](https://aaoth.xyz/status)